yuhaoliu7456/Diff-Plugin/README.md

 - Ensure the task name matches the folder name in `data/train`
 - Training was conducted on four A100 GPUs with a batch size of 64

+# Evaluation
+Please refer to the README.md under the `metric` fodler

 ## License
 This project is released under the [Creative Commons Attribution NonCommercial ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.